nirmalya8/AutomateTheBoringStuffWithPython/README.md

 ![Book](Images/book.png)
 (Image from Google)

+Anyone can start with this book, most recommended for beginners.

 This Repository contains the Code for the Projects in the book 'Automate the Boring Stuff with Python' by Al Sweigart.